-I do some of my best recipe development while in the car, alone, listening to music or on the bike at spin class.
+I do some of my best recipe development while I am in the car, alone, listening to music.
+Or on the bike in spin class.
 My mind wanders, I start thinking about ingredients, herbs and different ways of using them.
 My mind plays with the ingredients, and I begin storing these recipes away in my “mental recipe box”.
 This recipe came about as I was driving home over the holidays, hungry, which is just as bad as grocery shopping in that state as by the time I pulled into town I was ravishing!

 As I said, I was hungry and wanted a big bowl of warm comfort food.
 I was craving mushrooms and had an itching for wild rice.
 I love the texture of wild rice, as well as the earthy flavors it leaves me.
 I knew I had most of the ingredients at home, and all I needed to do was swing by the store to pick up fresh mushrooms and a little heavy cream.

 Once home, I opened a bottle of white wine, turned some music on, and began chopping, stirring, cooking, and tasting.
 It was like the perfect dream, as I added each new chapter to the Dutch oven, it all came together nicely.
 Earthy, texture-rich, and full of flavor.

 Since that first attempt, I have made the recipe a few times using chicken stock in place of the vegetable stock; both ways work perfectly.
 I have opted to stir the cream in at the very end, that way I can freeze leftovers for another time.
 As well, it gives you option of a dairy-free soup, which is also lovely.

 1/2 ounce dried porcini mushroom – have also used shiitake and maitake